alexfernandez/alexfernandez.github.io/2017/origins-language.md

 There are three possible sentence intonations, indicated here by the sentence ending sign:

-* neutral, marked with '.',
+* neutral, marked with a dot '.',
-* interrogative: marked with '?',
+* interrogative: marked with an interrogation mark '?',
-* and exclamative: marked with '!'.
+* and exclamative: marked with an exclamation mark '!'.

 There are no other possible intonations such as our comma ','.
 Sentences may follow each other closely,